PopleZoo/BetterItemScan/README.md

 - 'AdjustScreenPositionXaxis' & 'AdjustScreenPositionYaxis' are to help adjust the ui on the screen's position (recommend adjutments for ultrawide users or also downloading the ultrawide mod)

 recent changes
+- Added config option 'ShowOnShipOnly'
+- Added config option 'CalculateForQuota'

+Small bug fixes
 - no longer being able to peak through walls
 - no random pink square from DebugMode
-- Added config option 'ShowOnShipOnly'
-- Added config option 'CalculateForQuota'
+- not calculating scrapvalue properlly to meet the quota